rickyk586/cloudping/README.rst

 is the timeout of the request in seconds.

 The final piece is to setup an alarm which watches for errors when running the script.
-For this you need a new CloudWatch Alarm:
+For this you need a new CloudWatch Alarm (you may need to wait a bit for the new metrics to show up):

 - Metric: CloudPing Errors
 - Threshold: